arXiv/accessibility2024/source/index.md

 - Continue the conversation and support with [next steps](next-steps.md).

 ## Discussion
 Welcome!
 Use this discussion board for general comments about the forum.
 More focused discussions can be found on other topical pages in the sidebar navigation.
+Can't comment?
+See [instructions](getting-started.md) for logging in with github.